 Scoring is based on three parameters: Lightness, Stiffness, and Speed.
 These are combined to determine Economy, Efficiency, and ultimately Overall Performance.
 Before getting too deep into your design, you should run some scenarios to decide which is the critical parameter.
+You will need to estimate things such as weight, time of construction, and stiffness, and compare the resulting scores.
 Knowing this will have a big effect on which way you go with your design.